alexanderpavlovets/react_dashboard/README.md

 ### To Do/Learb:
-- Redux - state holder
+- Redux - state holder.
+Because now todo doesn't have it - have to do "components drill" - instead just markComplete in "todoItem" -> a lot of props to get to most parent App.js
 - react hooks - maybe
 - webpack
 - PropTypes for React - used already in Todo app